liuf0816/CFDD-Net/README.md

 The other *.py files are some codes for some peripheral tests.

-Some Trained weights are given in the folder "weights", where the weights for CFDD-Net is t.CPFNet-ISIC2018_min_loss.pth.
+Some Trained weights are given in the folder "weights.zip", where the weights for CFDD-Net is t.CPFNet-ISIC2018_min_loss.pth.